Auxlanger/Nuda/README.md

 - 20170208 : Adjectives (singly applied)
 - 20170209 : -to, -ki
 - 20170210 : Adjectives (multiply applied as lists)
+- 20170210 : ma changed to masi (more audible in sentences)
+- 20170210 : Improved list grammar

 ---